nosdav/spec/README.md

 The server should check the signature, the freshness of the created_at timestamp and the url tag

+## Access Control

+By default, access control in NosDAV allows anyone to retrieve a URI using the GET verb.
+However, authentication is required to modify a URI using the PUT verb.

 ## File Types

 NosDAV supports the storage of any type of file including `.json`.
 The server should use the file extension to determine the file type and respond with the appropriate content type header.
 For example, if the file extension is `.txt`, the server should respond with the following header: `Content-Type: text/plain`.
 Similarly, if the file extension is `.html`, the server should respond with the following header: `Content-Type: text/html`.
 For `.json` files, the server should respond with the following header: `Content-Type: application/json`.

-## Identity

-NosDAV uses `nostr-id` as an identity to store and retrieve files.
-The `nostr-id` specified in the request URI identifies the nostr event associated with the files.
-The server should validate the `nostr-id` to ensure that the request is authorized.

 ## CORS